Israel keeps some troops in southern Lebanon in defiance of withdrawal deadline

 “Based on the current situation, we will leave small amounts of troops deployed temporarily in five strategic points along the border,” Shoshani said.
 “We are committed to the agreement of the ceasefire.
 We think it’s a good process.”
 He declined to say whether Lebanon’s government had agreed to the extension, saying only that the Israeli government had spoken with the ceasefire’s mediators, led by the US.

-Publicly, Lebanese leaders have been scathing.
+Publicly, Lebanese leaders had been scathing.
 Nabih Berri, the speaker of Lebanon’s parliament, said in a Thursday statement that the US had informed him of Israel’s plan, which he rejected on Lebanon’s behalf.

 “I refused to talk about any deadline to extend the withdrawal period,” he said, according to Lebanon’s official news agency NNA.
 “And it is the responsibility of the Americans to impose the withdrawal.”
 He added that if Israel remains in those locations, it “means that the Israelis will practice freedom of movement and aggression in Lebanon, and this is unacceptable.”